Financial Aid

 The maximum time frame within which to complete a degree (or another program of study) is 150% of the published length of the program.
 For example, if the published length of a program of study is 64 semester hours, a student may attempt up to 96 semester hours (64 x 150%).
 To determine the published length of a program, please refer to the Wake Technical Community College Catalog.
 A student becomes ineligible for aid when it becomes mathematically impossible for him or her to complete the program within 150% of its length.

-Students who exceed the maximum allowable time frame for completing a program of study may appeal if the experience documented extenuating circumstances.
+Students who exceed the maximum allowable time frame for completing a program of study may appeal if they experience documented extenuating circumstances.
 The student must provide a Maximum Time Frame Appeal form; if the plan is deemed reasonable and the circumstances are valid, the student will receive financial aid on a probationary basis for one or more semesters until the degree is completed.
-Failure to comply with the plan will result in suspension of financial aid.
+Failure to comply with the plan will result the suspension of financial aid.

 A student may request a "recalculation" of the maximum time frame component in the following scenarios: